 - You receive your statement and find there are transactions that you didn’t make.

 - Our Fraud Detection Team advises you on unusual activity on your card and asks if the charges are yours.

 - We will send you an SMS (text) to confirm the transaction, and ask you to text back with your confirmation.

 Our Westpac Fraud Money Back Guarantee ensures that customers will be reimbursed for any unauthorised transactions provided that the customer has not contributed to the loss and contacted Westpac promptly.
 Refer to your card’s terms and conditions for full details, including when a customer will be liable.

 What does Westpac do when there is suspected fraud on your card?

-- We’ll stop your card and companion cards (and the card of any additional cardholders) and issue new cards
+- We’ll stop your card (including your PartPay Card and the cards of any additional cardholders) and issue new cards

 - We will provide you with a case number and send you a 'Transaction Investigation Request' form which outlines the list of transactions you believe are fraudulent